 As I mentioned a quality butyl tape is VERY, VERY flexible.
 This photo represents well over 1000% elongation of the original squished thickness and this pre-EPA butyl is still stretching and much of it has not yet failed.Unfortunately butyl tapes of today DO NOT perform like this but Bed-It does.

 You will also notice that it is still perfectly adhered to the deck and the cleat and never let go of either despite its very low 10-20 PSI bond strength, when compared to some polyurethanes gelcoat destroying 700 +/- PSI adhesion.

 Bed-It tape also cleans up easily.
 Remove the fitting and clean the surface with mineral spirits and a rag.
 That’s it!

 Because Bed-It can be softened with mineral spirits the one place I won’t use it is on fuel fills or fuel vents.
 If you normally clean your decks with potent solvents, doubtful, then just be careful around the Bed-It bedded hardware.

 29 Years!
 Bone Dry Core!

 Here is a look at the below deck view of that cleat pictured above.

 This cleat had been bedded 29 years prior to this photo with a pre-EPA butyl, and frustratingly, with no beveling of the holes.

 Despite the lack of countersinking/beveling it was used for 29 years with this vessel covering over 50k+ nautical miles.
-A premium butyl makes an exceptional sealant and the deck, even after 29 years and 50k+ miles, was still 100% bone dry, not delaminated and confirmed dry with a moisture meter and soundings.
+Even after 29 years and 50k+ miles, was still 100% bone dry, not delaminated and this was confirmed dry with a moisture meter and soundings.